fobnail/docs/dev-notes/minimal-os-for-fobnail.md

   }
   ```

-- Umount disk and sync before unplugging it.
-There were some problems with
+* Umount disk and sync before unplugging it.
-  obtaining working binary, so before booting Zephyr on target platform please
+  > There were some problems with obtaining working binary, so before booting
-  check whether it boots in Qemu (without DLME).
-When booting Zephyr you should
+    Zephyr on target platform please check whether it boots in QEMU (without
+    DLME).
+When booting Zephyr you should see `Hello World` message on serial
-  see `Hello World` message on serial console, if Zephyr doesn't output anything
+    console, if Zephyr doesn't output anything or if it stuck at
-  or if it stuck at `Booting Zephyr` message then something went wrong.
+    `Booting Zephyr` message then something went wrong.

   ```shell
   $ qemu-system-x86_64 -nographic -serial mon:stdio -m 512M -cpu qemu64 \
     -drive format=raw,file=/dev/disk/by-id/usb-TS-RDF5_SD_Transcend_000000000039-0\:0
   ```

-- Zephyr should normally boot on APU.
-If DLME variant (from boot menu) is used
+* Zephyr should normally boot on APU, if DLME variant (from boot menu) is used
-  Zephyr will also boot normally.
-That is because TrenchBoot GRUB executes SKL
+  Zephyr will also boot normally - that is because TrenchBoot GRUB executes SKL
   only when using
   [Multiboot2](https://github.com/3mdeb/grub/blob/tb_xen/grub-core/loader/multiboot.c#L192)
   but Zephyr has support only for Multiboot1.

-- Booting Zephyr in DLME would require extending it with Multiboot2 support.
+* Booting Zephyr in DLME would require extending it with Multiboot2 support.

 ## Summary